sepnyc/SEP-PD/september_2016_session.md

 *Room: 3204*

 Participants will review and expand on their P5 knowledge, solidify their understanding of basic CS fundamentals (loops, conditionals, booleans) and will work on a visual project - artistic, narrative, and/or interactive - to apply these concepts.
 This workshop is intended for SEP 12th grade teachers who received a basic intro to P5 in July 2017.

+### All cohorts:

+**Assessment Tools and Rubrics for CS**
+*Facilitator: Lionel Bergeron*
+*Room: 3213*

+Teachers (K-12) will work to create effective assessment tools for computer science education learning activities and projects.
+Teachers will learn how to build a meaningful rubric that will help to guide them in writing lessons plans and create additional informal and formal assessments tools, such as student checklists, exit slips and reflection journals.

 ## <a name="links">Software & Links</a>